hexalang/Hexa/docs/reference.md

         // Do something
     }
 }

+// Implicitly implementing a trait class Box { // NOTE no need to mention trait in the class declaration
+    fun box(value Int) Void {
+        // Do something
+    }
+}

+// Trait can be used structurally let box BoxTrait<Int> = Box()

 // Enums can implement traits too enum Color BoxTrait<Int> { Red Green Blue fun box(value Int) Void { } }